Official Mandatory Fancy Bio

 I really love that quote, but I’m no master.
 I’m a student with an endless hunger to create a masterful life, and what inspires me most is sharing the lessons and journey with others.

-So here’s my offer to you: let me help you identify your unique professional craft, create a self-directed life, and thrive as a solopreneur.
+So here’s my offer to you: let’s uncover what makes you unique, identify your professional craft, create a self-directed life, and help you thrive as a solopreneur.
 Let’s explore these topics together and uncover what your true self wants for this life.
 And let’s set you up to be free — financially, physically, mentally — and do what you want, when you want, how you want.

-- Shoot me a comment below or email me and let me know: A) Does what you read here resonate with you?
+- Shoot me a comment below or email me and let me know: A) Does this resonate with you?
 B) What are you working on, struggling with, or aiming to do next?

 - Head to the getting started page for everything you need to start taking action now.

-- Make sure you enter your best email below (or you can click here) and get access to my Solopreneur Insider Insights newsletter.
+- Make sure you enter your best email below (or you can click here) and to access my private email list and get access to my Solopreneur Insider Insights newsletter.
 This is where the main conversation happens.
 Once a month you’ll get an update with the latest tools, resources, and insights, plus my most popular posts.